Efficiency, Auction, and Exchange: Philosophic Aspects of the Economic Approach to Law, 68 California Law Review 221 (1980)

 Date of Authorship for this Version

 Coleman, Jules L., "Efficiency, Auction, and Exchange: Philosophic Aspects of the Economic Approach to Law" (1980).
 Faculty Scholarship Series.
-Paper 4214.
+4214.